-Elisabeth Sloan is the current AIA Central Virginia President.
-She was the Vice President from 2013 through 2015.
+Elisabeth Sloan is the AIA Central Virginia Past President and acting Treasurer.
+She was the President from 2015-2017 and Vice President from 2013 through 2015.
 She served on the Executive Committee of the Custom Residential Architects Network, a knowledge community of the national AIA, from 2010 through 2015.
 Liz graduated from the University of Virginia Architecture School in 1986 with a Master’s of Architecture.
 She became a licensed architect in 1989.
 Her undergraduate degree was from Amherst College.
 She received a B.A. degree in Fine Arts in 1981.

 Phoebe Crisman is an Associate Professor of Architecture and Director of the Global Environments + Sustainability program at the University of Virginia.
 Crisman graduated from the Harvard Graduate School of Design with a MArch in Urban Design and Carnegie Mellon with a BArch.
 A licensed architect since 1989, she has practiced with firms in Chicago, Cambridge, Charlottesville, Washington DC, and Hong Kong.
 Currently she serves on the AIAVA Board of Directors and has represented UVA on the Central Virginia AIA board since 2011.

-Hadley Rodland has experience in architecture and design, coordination and planning, and interacting with a broad range of people.
-After graduating from UVA with a Minor in Architecture in 2008, her indiscriminate love of learning led her a winding path, eventually returning her to the world of architecture, as she worked as a designer and facilitator for William H. Atwood before joining the team at VMDO Architects.
+Hadley Rodland is the Chapter Coordinator.
+After graduating from UVA with a Minor in Architecture in 2008, her indiscriminate love of learning led her down a winding path, eventually returning her to the world of architecture and design.